-Sink your teeth into this juicy fruit scandal: Critics say that imperfect produce isn't really wasted to the extent that the startups maintain.
+Sink your teeth into this juicy fruit scandal: Critics are saying that imperfect produce isn't really wasted to the extent that the start-ups maintain.

-Case in point: Many local farmers across the country had already been selling boxes of imperfect produce directly to customers and farmers markets for years.
+Case in point: Many local farmers across the country had already been selling boxes of imperfect produce directly to consumers and farmers markets for years.
 Then the ugly produce companies started sprouting up.
-They offer a wide assortment of fruits and veggies from large farms around the country.
-Now small farms are finding it hard to compete with these marketing machines.
-And the farmers are losing profits.
+And they are able to provide a wide assortment of fruits and veggies from large farms around the country.
+Now, small farms are finding it hard to compete with these marketing machines, some critics complain-and the farmers are losing profits fast.

 Also, some of the companies may fail to mention that plenty of ugly fruits and veggies do have other uses.
-Take the food service industry.
-There, produce is sliced, diced, blended, and more-regardless of what it looks like.
+In the food service industry, for example, produce is sliced, diced, blended, and more-regardless of what it looks like.
 On farms, fruits like melons can be fed to animals, and rotted fruit is plowed back into soil to add nutrients.
 And, maybe most importantly, ugly produce companies have been accused of cashing in on food that could otherwise be sent to food banks.